Welcome to the Texas State Archives

 Due to the high volume of requests, we ask that patrons limit requests to no more than 10 pension applications.
 Once we have mailed your copies, you are welcome to submit another request.

 I would like access to (or photocopies of) documents from Governor Bush's records.

-The Records of Governor George W. Bush are unavailable for research from February 1 to May 1, 2013 while they are being relocated from the Texas State Archives to the George W. Bush Presidential Library in Dallas, Texas.
+The records of George W. Bush as Texas governor are located at the George W. Bush Presidential Library at Southern Methodist University in Dallas.
 Researchers will expedite the fulfillment of their reference requests by first consulting finding aids describing the records.
 Requests for records must follow the procedures set forth in the Texas Public Information Act.
 Public information requests for Governor Bush's records will continue to be submitted to the Texas State Library and Archives Commission.

 I need to know how much you charge for photocopies.

 Our copy fees are $.10 per 8.5" x 11" or 8.5" x 14" page, $.50 per 11" x 17" page, plus postage.

 I want all of the information you have on_____.